Shielded – Photographing Ukrainian Refugees in Denmark

 By Miłosz Cordes

 Milosz J. Cordes (né Zielinski) holds PhD in Cultural Studies.
-He lectures at DIS Study Abroad and does research at Lund University.
+He lectures at DIS Study Abroad and writes policy analyses for a bunch of think-tanks.
 He likes using photography both in classes he teaches and in his research.
 He lives in Frederiksberg, Denmark.

 Read More Articles From Miłosz Cordes